SAS-Systems/Unveiled-Documentation/SRS/UC7_Manage_users.md

 On the website the administrator of the Unveiled server is able to manage all registered users.
 This includes chanching permissions of specific users or deactivate them from the server.

-This use case was estimated with 48 FPs.
-See the below screenshot for details:
-![][fp calculation]

 ### 1.2 Screenshot Mockup
 ![][screenshot]